-The list in this section is our best effort to document which services support launching resources in shared VPC subnets.
-There may be other services not listed here that support launching resources in shared VPC subnets.
-We encourage you to submit feedback if you have questions about resources not on this list.
+This list is intended to include all services that support launching resources in shared VPC subnets.
+Despite our best efforts, there might be services that support launching resources in shared VPC subnets but are not listed here.
+We encourage you to submit documentation feedback if you have questions.